 Learning to pump efficiently, correctly, and comfortably can initially feel overwhelming.
 Here are sixteen must-know breast pumping tips every new mom should know.

-Keep reading for our tips that every new parent should know.
+Please keep reading for our tips that every new parent should know.

 Jump to a section: